DoctorLai/JobTools/README.md

 # JobTools
-Job Seeking in Chrome Extension
+A Useful Chrome Extension That Helps you with Job Searching.